scrabbletank/farhome-rules/rulesdoc.md

 This template is best used when you want to throw a horde of weaker, less complicated monsters at a party.
 For example, a horde of Zombies, Goblins, or Bandits.
 Swarms combine 4-8 identical monsters into a single unit that becomes weaker the more damage it takes.
 To create a swarm, take any monster stat block and add the following features.

 ##### Swarm Tactics
 This creature has twice as many wounds.
-This creature can occupy enemy tiles with enemy creatures, but cannot move through them.
+This creature can occupy tiles with enemy creatures, but cannot move through them.
 This creature is immune to conditions that come from single target attacks or spells.

 ##### Swarm Fighting
 This creature adds a success to all attack and maneuver rolls for every quarter of health remaining, rounding up.
 When making single target attacks or spells, the attack targets an additional creature in range.

 ##### Swarm Resistance
-Damage from single target attacks, maneuvers, or spells deal half damage, rounded down, with a minimum of 1.
+Damage from single target attacks, maneuvers, or spells deal half damage, rounded up.
 While above half health they have expertise in attribute saves.

 #### Minions
 Minions are weaker, streamlined variants of a monster.
 Minion stat blocks are identical to the base creature, giving them 1-3 max wounds instead of their normal health.
 Minions of the same type are grouped together, rolling a single initiative and acting at the same time.
 Minions only take 2 actions during their turn regardless of AP, and may only take a single reaction.
 When a minion makes an attack you add 1 success for every other minion of the same type capable of making that attack against the target creature, spending 1 action for all participating minions.